 All of the hardwood that is used for construction in the village is from fallen trees.
 The houses in PachaMama are built below the ridge line, so as not to dominate the peaks but to integrate into the forest.
 The evolution of the eco-village goes hand in hand with the principles of conservation and respect for nature.

-Waste Reduction: The carbon footprint is reduced by eliminating one-use packaging such as plastic, tetra paks and aluminum.
-The jungle shop has minimized the use of plastic by providing only refill, glass and paper containers.
-Only biodegradable soaps and cleaning agents are used in the Village and are sold in the shop.
-Visitors are asked NOT to bring plastic waste and non-rechargeable batteries.
-Please BRING rechargable batteries, re-usable bags and a refillable water bottle with you.
+The carbon footprint is also reduced by eliminating single-use packaging such as plastic, tetra packs, and aluminium.
+The Jungle Shop has minimized the use of plastic by providing only refillable glass and paper containers.
+In order to protect the water supply, only biodegradable soaps and cleaning agents are sold and used in the community.

-Soil Regeneration: The Soil Center is in full production transforming organic waste into nutrients for the soil using biochar and vermiculture techniques.
-Soil erosion is controlled through planting and swells.
+The Soil Center is in full production transforming organic waste into nutrients for the soil using biochar and vermiculture techniques.
+Soil erosion is controlled through planting and swales.

 PachaMama Eco-Village is making a supreme effort to bring in only organic produce and is partnering with local farmers, reducing the carbon footprint as well as supporting local agriculture.

 The food grown and harvested in Pachamama is 100% Organic.
 Many types of potent superfoods, leafy greens, and fruits are harvested on the land such as turmeric, noni, and cacao.

 The greenhouse produces native trees along with a variety of greens, herbs, mushrooms, and superfoods.